Isogeny graphs with maximal real multiplication: Background and notations

-A first consequence of Lemma~\ref{Goren} is that there is a bijection between $\cO_{K_0}$-orders and principal ideals in $\cO_{K_0}$, which associates to every order the ideal $\fkf\cap\cO_{K_0}$, which for brevity we still call the conductor and denote by \fkf.
+A first consequence of Lemma~\ref{Goren++} is that there is a bijection between $\cO_{K_0}$-orders and principal ideals in $\cO_{K_0}$, which associates to every order the ideal $\fkf\cap\cO_{K_0}$.
+For brevity we still call the latter the conductor and denote it by~$\fkf$.

-Using the particular shape of $\cO_K$ as a monogenous $\cO_{K_0}$-module, we may rewrite the conductor differently.
-For a fixed element $\omega \in \cO_K$, we define the conductor of \cO\ with respect to $\omega$ to be the ideal
+Using the particular form of $\cO_K$ as a monogenic $\cO_{K_0}$-module, we may rewrite the conductor differently.
+For a fixed element $\omega \in \cO_K$, we define the conductor of \cO\ with respect to~$\omega$ to be the ideal